-- Internal continuing professional development (CPD) sessions provided to staff to ensure appropriate information is disseminated. - o Staff have access to online training resources for their own personal CPD. - Opportunities are taken for relevant CPD and training to be provided by outside agencies.
+- Internal continuing professional development (CPD) sessions provided to staff to ensure appropriate information is disseminated. - Staff have access to online training resources for their own personal CPD. - Opportunities are taken for relevant CPD and training to be provided by outside agencies.

 Resources are continually reviewed and updated to reflect the current needs of the children within our setting.
-We have a number of resources and intervention materials that staff can draw upon to assist in delivering support to children with SEND.
+We have a number of resources and intervention materials that staff can draw upon to assist in delivering support to children with SEN. Relevant assessments to measure entry level and progress are also held.

-Roles and responsibilities
+7. Role and responsibilities